Areas of Interest & Expertise

 - Bengali Vaishnavism

-- Social & Intellectual History of South Asia
+- Social and Intellectual History of South Asia

 - Religion and New Media in Contemporary India